CravateRouge/CravateRouge.github.io/content/en/_index.md

         - statistic: "6Yrs+"
           description: |
             Field experience
-        - statistic: "1k5+"
+        - statistic: "1500+"
           description: |
-            GitHub stars
-            for our security tools
+            Security experts
+            <a class="underline hover:no-underline" href="https://github.com/CravateRouge/bloodyAD" target="_blank" rel="noopener noreferrer">apppreciating our work</a>
     design:
-      # Section background color (CSS class)
       css_class: "bg-gray-100 dark:bg-gray-900"

-      # Reduce spacing
-      spacing:
-        padding: ["1rem", 0, "1rem", 0]
+  - block: collection
+    content:
+      title: They talk about us
+      text: See what the Industry is saying about us
+      filters:
+        folders:
+          - reference
+    design:
+      view: article-grid
+      fill_image: false
+      columns: 2

   - block: features
     id: services
     content:
-      title: Services
+      title: Our Services
       text: 🧱 Build your security maturity 🧱
       items:
+        - name: Audit
+          icon: bolt
+          description: Test your security with pentests to see if it can resist to threat actors!
         - name: Secure Workspace
           icon: cpu-chip
           description: Our new solution to keep your digital workspace secured
         - name: Protect
           icon: lock-closed
           description: Harden your systems by adding measures adapted to your infrastructure
-        - name: Audit
-          icon: bolt
-          description: Test your security with pentests to see if it can resist to threat actors!
         - name: Training
           icon: academic-cap
           description: Cybersecurity will have no secrets for you!